wdi-sg/sortify-rails/README.md

 ## Further
-* Implement full CRUD functionality for songs and genres
+* Implement full CRUD functionality for songs and genres.
+* Implement nested routes for this app.